Budva Gay Travel

-The unofficial Budva gay bar is Casper Bar.
-If any other gay travelers are in the area, you will find them at Casper Bar.
+Casper Bar is the unofficial Budva gay bar.
+If any other gay travelers are in the area, you will find them here.
 While hanging out with my good friend Martin, we met a gay Swedish traveler at the bar and chatted for an hour or so.

 At bars or pubs in Montenegro, it is common to receive tiny individual receipts for every drink you order.
 Waiters expect you to keep these on the table.
 They count them at the end to compile your total order.
 I made the mistake of using these as napkins one time!

 Montenegro utilizes the Euro as the national currency.
 Overall, Montenegro is cheaper than Croatia since there are fewer western tourists flooding the beach towns.
 On the other hand, the country is not extremely inexpensive either.

 Authentic Gay Travel